gilliangold/cpsc484-group32/README.md

 Gillian Gold (gg558)
 - Organized meeting times and sent out reminder messages to advance progress.
 - Created the welcome, activity choice, and player mode choice screens.
+- Worked on the results, multiplayer results, reward choice screens.
 - Implemented the timeout function to return to the welcome screen after 3 minutes.
 - Implemented the function to give an accuracy/completion score on the results page.
 - Contributed to writing the README file.